 Accessible Software & Training

-While returning students may bypass this step in the semesters that follow their initial CAT training.
-Returning students in need of follow up from CAT can visit our appointment page to schedule a meeting.
+While returning students may bypass this step in the semesters that follow their initial CAT training, returning students can schedule a follow-up appointment by visiting the Appointment page.

 Read & Write is a text-to-speech software.
 E-text books, websites, and documents can be spoken aloud.
 There are tools that can be used to better strengthen learning.
 Some of these tools include highlighting text, spell check, screen tint, and more.
 Read & Write can be installed on PC, Mac and Tablet devices.